PWNHealth/frontend-dev-challenge/README.md

 ### Overview
 Create an app using React and React tools/features that will be a Covid report.

 :arrow_right: You can find the mockups [here](https://www.figma.com/file/fhHLjaROBm1Pc2Ces6G49g/react-challenge-mockups?node-id=103%3A1).
+You will find all the colors/assets in the Figma file, but you need to log in/sign up first.

 ### Read this file carefully.
 All the information you need to start working on is there.
 But if you have any questions feel free to reach out to us;